 About

 Sixteen granted US patents (six at Corium, eight at Evanostics, two at the University of Washington), more than fifteen peer-reviewed publications cited 500+ times, including a Langmuir paper at 400+ citations and an Advanced Materials cover article.
-Edison Silver Medal: Game Changer in Medical Technology (2010, Corium MicroJet needle-free injector).
+Edison Silver Medal, Game Changer in Medical Technology (2010) for the Corium MicroJet needle-free injector.

 The wearable form factor is a thread through most of this work.
 Wearable patch pumps and dissolving microneedle patches at Corium.
 A silicon-photonics biosensor at Evanostics whose core action lived on a 3-by-3 mm chip; silicon-photonics biosensing later compressed into a wearable at SiPhox.
 Progressive integration is the through-line that turns instruments into wearables.